david-shu/lxml-mate/README.md

 What is lxml-mate?
 =================

-The simplest Object-XML mapper for Python, yet it's powerful.
+The simplest XML-Object mapper for Python powered by lxml.
+It’s powerful.

-No class definitions are needed to define the expected structure of your XML document.
+No class definitions are needed to define structure of your XML document.

-You can handle xml in very pythonic way.
+You can create a brand new xml, or create from string, xml document and handle it in very pythonic way.

 See source code for more documents.